Music

 Music Curriculum Intent

-The essential characteristics of a Musician:
+• Develop the essential characteristics of a musician

-• A rapidly widening repertoire which they use to create original, imaginative, fluent and distinctive composing and performance work.
+• Build a rapidly widening repertoire which they use to create original, imaginative, fluent and distinctive composing and performance work.

-• A musical understanding underpinned by high levels of aural perception, internalisation and knowledge of music, including high or rapidly developing levels of technical expertise.
+• Increase musical understanding underpinned by high levels of aural perception, internalisation and knowledge of music, including high or rapidly developing levels of technical expertise.

-• Very good awareness and appreciation of different musical traditions and genres.
+• Develop awareness and appreciation of different musical traditions and genres.

-• An excellent understanding of how musical provenance - the historical, social and cultural origins of music - contributes to the diversity of musical styles.
+• Understand how musical provenance – the historical, social and cultural origins of music – contributes to the diversity of musical styles.

-• The ability to give precise written and verbal explanations, using musical terminology effectively, accurately and appropriately.
+• Use musical terminology effectively, accurately and appropriately.

-• A passion for and commitment to a diverse range of musical activities.
+• Develop a passion for, and commitment to, a diverse range of musical activities.

-Conceptual Understanding – occurs when new information and ideas are incorporated into pupils’ existing knowledge framework and includes:
+Application of Conceptual Understanding – occurs when new information and ideas are incorporated into pupils’ existing knowledge through:

 • Identifying similarities and differences between composers and their works